Everything About Caching in WordPress for Faster Site Performance

 How to Enable Caching in WordPress

-Now that we’ve demonstrated the importance of clearing cache in WordPress, it’s time to roll up our sleeves and explore how to enable caching on your website.
-Fortunately, WordPress offers various tools and plugins that make this process relatively straightforward.
-Here’s a step-by-step guide to get you started:
+Now that you know the importance of caching in WordPress, let us now discuss how to enable caching in your website.
+The good thing is that WordPress has many tools and plugins to make this process easy.
+Here is a step-by-step guide to enable caching in WordPress:

 1. Choose a Caching Plugin